 “Toners complete the cleansing process by sweeping away excess debris and helping rebalance the pH of the skin,” esthetician Gregory Dylan explains.
 “Most toners also target specific concerns by depositing a bit of treatment with specific ingredients, like salicylic acid to de-clog or aloe to soothe and hydrate.
 A great way to incorporate a toner is at night after cleansing, and some toners double as an aftershave, which is an added bonus.”
-Our very own product and skincare guru John Milligan adds, “The idea of a toner, since guys tend to have bigger pores, is that it would shrink them down.”
+Product and skincare guru John Milligan adds, “The idea of a toner, since guys tend to have bigger pores, is that it would shrink them down.”
 That way, your face looks smoother.

 Serums, meanwhile, “are your skincare powerhouses,” says Dylan.
 “They’re how you hone in on treating specific concerns and can be super targeted, like as a dark spot treatment, or something more broad, like anti-aging.
 Serums are typically developed with a higher percentage of active ingredients than moisturizers and smaller molecular weight for better penetration.”
 Because of those extra active ingredients, Milligan explains, “If you have a lot of shaving-related issues, that’s where serums come in.”
 For instance, our Repair Serum contains salicylic acid, which has anti-inflammatory properties that help reduce redness, razor bumps and ingrown hairs.
 Besides being applied right after shaving, though, Dylan says, “Serums will be applied after a cleanser and/or a toner, and underneath your moisturizer.”
 Speaking of which…